sibbiii/how-we-dev-mw/doc/source/02_version_control.md

 First, let me tell you the good news: We use "Git" in our company.
 Git is not only the de-facto standard source-code version control tool nowadays.
 Git also allows us to check out an unambitious source-code snapshot from a repository given only a hash.
 We can trust Git to do so correctly as this is one of its core design principles to prevent malicious modification of open-source code.

-## Your live is easier with one repository
+## Your life is easier with one repository

 Now, things get tricky.
 Our code is not stored in one Git repository.
 We store our code in 100+ repositories for two main reasons.
 Firstly, we wanted small independent components with clear ownership and separated permissions.
 We thought to achieve that by having small teams that own their repository end-to-end and release new versions frequently.
 Secondly, we thought that small repositories are easier to clone, pull, merge, and push.
 The reality, unfortunately, turned out to be different.
 Our codebase kept being a hugely convoluted monolith.
 Dependencies between repositories kept growing everywhere and were by no means well-known.
 Team silos became bigger and worked against building teams with knowledge across the product.
 Eventually, we soon used some half-baked in-house tooling to put our 100+ repositories back together into a single workspace with each repository being in a subfolder.
 This made sharing, standardizing, and modifying code across repositories possible again, but because of tooling issues, by no means enjoyable.